|

 have intrigued us since the first woodcuts.

-Since prints have their own particular aesthetics, artists from the fifteenth century to today have
+Since prints have their own particular aesthetics, artists from the fifteenth century to today

 explored the visual